 Aromatherapy massage is quite popular today.
-It is a type of Swedish massage therapy that uses essential oils or lotions which are 100 percent natural and are extracted from plants.
+It is a type of Swedish massage therapy that uses essential oils or lotions which are 100% natural and extracted from plants.
 The purpose of this therapy is to use all the beneficial properties of the essential oils to help keep your body and mind relaxed.
 The oils are massaged into your skin or blended with other oils or inhaled as steam.

-During aromatherapy the essential oils are inhaled and absorbed by your skin.
-They help detoxify the body, affect your mood and alleviate pain.
-It is most commonly used with Swedish, lymphatic, neuromuscular, acupressure and reflexology massages.
+During aromatherapy, the essential oils are inhaled and absorbed by your skin.
+They help detoxify the body, affect your mood, and alleviate pain.
+It is most commonly used with Swedish, lymphatic, neuromuscular, acupressure, and reflexology massages.

 Why Should You Get Aromatherapy Massage?

-- Lavender, Chamomile and lemon: Relieves stress
+- Lavender, Chamomile, and lemon: Relieves stress

 - Rose and Ylang-Ylang: Keeps you uplifted

-- Nutmeg, Lemon and Anise: Aids depression
+- Nutmeg, Lemon, and Anise: Aids depression

-- Rosemary, Eucalyptus and lemongrass: Keeps you energized
+- Rosemary, Eucalyptus, and lemongrass: Keeps you energized

 - Eucalyptus and Tea Tree: Aids congestion